Confederation Park is a mature and popular oasis in northwest Calgary, Alberta, Canada.

 The grounds will likely be busy but Confederation Park is a grand place to enjoy the day.
 Bring a lunch and relax.

-In the winter there may be groomed, cross country ski trails.
+In the winter there are groomed, cross country ski trails.
 Check for conditions.

-There is a permanent orienteering track in the park to facilitate instruction for orienteering skills.
+There is a permanent orienteering track in the park to facilitate instruction for orienteering skills with map, compass and GPS.

 This impressive city park, like most, is open between 5AM and 11 PM year round.
 Highly recommended you get out there and warm up for hiking in the mountains.
 Fresh air is good air.